Bozeman, Montana: 20th century

 Bozeman's first high school, the Gallatin Valley High School, was built on West Main Street in 1902.
 Later known as Willson School, named for notable Bozeman architect Fred Fielding Willson, son of Lester S. Willson, the building still stands today and functions as administrative offices for the Bozeman School District.

 In the early 20th century, over 17000 acre of the Gallatin Valley were planted in edible peas harvested for both canning and seed.
 By the 1920s, canneries in the Bozeman area were major producers of canned peas, and at one point Bozeman produced approximately 75% of all seed peas in the United States.
 The area was once known as the "Sweet Pea capital of the nation" referencing the prolific edible pea crop.
 To promote the area and celebrate its prosperity, local business owners began a "Sweet Pea Carnival" that included a parade and queen contest.
 The annual event lasted from 1906 to 1916.
 Promoters used the inedible but fragrant and colorful sweet pea flower as an emblem of the celebration.
 In 1977 the "Sweet Pea" concept was revived as an arts festival rather than a harvest celebration, growing into a three-day event that is one of the largest festivals in Montana.

 The first federal building and Post Office was built in 1915.
-Many years later, while empty, it was a film location, along with downtown Bozeman, in A River Runs Through It (1992) by Robert Redford, starring Brad Pitt.
+Many years later, while unused, it became a film location, along with downtown Bozeman, in A River Runs Through It (1992) by Robert Redford, starring Brad Pitt.
 It is now used by HRDC, a community organization.